 If you are invited to interview, you will have the opportunity to share even more about who you are, how you think, and why.
 In addition, you will get two short answer questions that allow you to showcase yourself further.

 Optional Essay: Is there any unclear information in your application that needs further explanation?
-(300 words maximum)
+(Maximum 300 words)

-If you do not have any weakness in your profile or any areas that need justification/ explanation, you may skip this question and focus only on the required two essays.
+If you have no weakness in your profile or areas that need justification/ explanation, you may skip this question and focus only on the required two essays.
 This question, unlike the required questions, does have a word limit.
 Please respect it.